scenerystack/community/docs/guides/faqs.md

     PhET Interactive Simulations uses `tandem` when creating the [PhET-iO feature set](https://phet-io.colorado.edu/) for clients.

-    Generally, it is advised that you avoid, ignore, or remove the use of `tandem` in your SceneryStack code, unless you are working with PhET to create a simulation.

 ??? question "How do I create my own brand for my simulation project?"
     Instructions for creating your own brand can be found in the [`brand` repository README](https://github.com/phetsims/brand?tab=readme-ov-file#readme).

     Note: The "phet" and "phet-io" brands are reserved for use by PhET Interactive Simulations only.
 The PhET logo is a registered trademark and is only permitted for use by the PhET team at the University of Colorado.
 The "adapted-from-phet" brand is encouraged for usage in simulations with minor modifications.
 It provides a black-and-white "Adapted from PhET" logo.
 This brand can also be used for new simulations based on the PhET libraries, but another option is to create your own brand, which will allow you to easily integrate your own splash screen, company logo and other features.

 ??? question "Do I have to brand my SceneryStack projects with PhET?"
     No!
 You can brand it however you like, but please contact [PhET Interactive Simulations](https://phet.colorado.edu/) before using any PhET branding.
-See [Licensing]() below for more information.

     See the [brand](https://github.com/phetsims/brand) library for help creating your own brand.